volkerjaenisch/inqbus.installer/doc/source/handler.rst

 python development-mode.
 The project is installed in the virtual environment created with the virtualenvwrapper.

-Therefore it takes four necessary arguments and one optional.
+Therefore it takes three necessary arguments and one optional.

-The first one is the name.
+The first two arguments specify the directory where your project is saved.

-The next to one specify the directory where your project is saved.
-The second argument is the name of your project and also the name of the project's root-directory.
-The third one is the path to the directory, where the root-directory is found.
+The first one is the name of the project and also the name of the project's root-directory.
+The second one is the path to the directory, where the root-directory is found.

-The last necessary arguments specify your environment by getting the name.
+The last necessary arguments specifies your environment by getting the name.

 The optional argument is a command which has to be executed before the installation of the packages starts.